 A great example to demonstrate 5G technology is your toothbrush.
-Today your toothbrush isn’t connected.
-Tomorrow, it will tell you whether you have a cold.
+Today, your toothbrush isn’t connected.
+Tomorrow, it will tell you if you have a cold.

 5G is the connectivity of all things.